Keys To Effective Online Classroom Management

 Use checklists–or rather, create them for students or have students create them for themselves.
 These can be for projects, due dates, group activities–whatever they need help organizing and reminding about.

-Use feedback forms–Google Forms is useful and free while Type Form has more features for cost (though they also have a free account level).
+Use feedback forms–Google Forms is useful and free while Qwary and Type Form have more features for cost (though they also have a free account level).

 The camera is the student.
 (This is obviously not literally true but if you think of looking the camera ‘in the eye’ as looking a student in the eye, it can help shift your mindset as a teacher.)